lammps/lammps/doc/src/pair_meamc.rst

 .. note::

-   If the 2nd filename is NULL, the element names between the two filenames can appear in any order, e.g. "Si C" or "C Si" in the example above.
-However, if the 2nd filename is not NULL (as in the example above), it contains settings that are Fortran-indexed for the elements that precede it.
-Thus you need to insure you list the elements between the filenames in an order consistent with how the values in the 2nd filename are indexed.
-See details below on the syntax for settings in the 2nd file.
+   If the second filename is NULL, the element names between the two filenames can appear in any order, e.g. "Si C" or "C Si" in the example above.
+However, if the second filename is not NULL (as in the example above), it contains settings that are Fortran-indexed for the elements that precede it.
+Thus you need to insure you list the elements between the filenames in an order consistent with how the values in the second filename are indexed.
+See details below on the syntax for settings in the second file.

 The MEAM library file provided with LAMMPS has the name potentials/library.meam.
 It is the "meamf" file used by other MD